adrelanos/anon-meta-packages/README.md

-Depends: bzip2, file, lsof, most, pciutils, strace, sysfsutils, less, haveged, locales, apt-transport-https, apt-transport-tor, sdwdate, bootclockrandomization, timesanitycheck, sdwdate-gui, timezone-utc, vbox-disable-timesync, pkg-manager-longer-timeouts, pkg-manager-no-autoupdate, busybox, security-misc, ${misc:Depends}
+Depends: bzip2, file, lsof, most, pciutils, strace, sysfsutils, less, haveged, locales, apt-transport-https, apt-transport-tor, sdwdate, bootclockrandomization, timesanitycheck, timezone-utc, vbox-disable-timesync, busybox, security-misc, ${misc:Depends}
-Description: Dependencies for both, Anon-Gateway and Anon-Workstation
+Description: Dependencies for both, Anon-Gateway and Anon-Workstation CLI
-# Dependencies for both, Anon-Gateway and Anon-Workstation #
+# Dependencies for both, Anon-Gateway and Anon-Workstation CLI #

-A metapackage, which installs packages which both, Anon-Gateway and Anon-Workstation, depend on.
+A metapackage, which installs command line interface (CLI) packages which both, Anon-Gateway and Anon-Workstation, depend on.

 Do not remove.

 Package: anon-shared-packages-recommended
 Architecture: all
-Depends: bash-completion, command-not-found, zsh, nano, wget, dnsutils, iputils-ping, apparmor-utils, gtk2-engines-pixbuf, apparmor-profile-anondist, udisks2, secure-delete, sudo, net-tools, anon-icon-pack, gpl-sources-download, anon-iceweasel-warning, scurl, security-misc, tor-ctrl, uwt, openvpn, ntfs-3g, usability-misc, menu, man-db, anon-apps-config,
+Depends: bash-completion, command-not-found, zsh, nano, wget, dnsutils, iputils-ping, apparmor-utils, apparmor-profile-anondist, udisks2, secure-delete, sudo, net-tools, gpl-sources-download, scurl, security-misc, tor-ctrl, uwt, openvpn, ntfs-3g, usability-misc, menu, man-db, anon-apps-config, open-link-confirmation,
 ${misc:Depends}
-Description: Recommended packages for both, Anon-Gateway and Anon-Workstation
+Description: Recommended packages for both, Anon-Gateway and Anon-Workstation CLI
-# Recommended packages for both, Anon-Gateway and Anon-Workstation #
+# Recommended packages for both, Anon-Gateway and Anon-Workstation CLI #

-A metapackage, which includes recommended packages to ensure, Debian GNU/Linux standard tools are available and other useful recommended packages.
+A metapackage, which includes recommended packages to ensure, Debian GNU/Linux standard tools are available and other useful recommended packages for a command line interface (CLI) based Anon-Gateway or Anon-Workstation.

 Safe to remove, if you know what you are doing.

+Package: anon-shared-default-applications
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: sdwdate-gui, msgcollector-gui, anon-iceweasel-warning, anon-icon-pack,
+${misc:Depends}
+Description: Recommended desktop packages for both, Anon-Gateway and Anon-Workstation GUI
+# Recommended desktop packages for both, Anon-Gateway and Anon-Workstation GUI #

+A metapackage, which installs recommended graphical user interface (GUI) default applications, which are useful in a default installation of a Tor-Gateway or Tor-Workstation desktop.

+Safe to remove, if you know what you are doing.

 Package: anon-gateway-packages-dependencies
 Architecture: all
-Pre-Depends: anon-shared-packages-dependencies (= ${source:Version})
+Pre-Depends: whonix-legacy
 Depends: tor, anon-gw-base-files, ipv4-forward-disable, ipv6-disable, ${misc:Depends}
-Conflicts: anon-workstation-packages-dependencies
-Description: Dependencies for Anon-Gateway
+Description: Dependencies for Anon-Gateway CLI
-# Dependencies for Anon-Gateway #
+# Dependencies for Anon-Gateway CLI #

-A metapackage, which installs packages which Anon-Gateway depends on.
+A metapackage, which installs command line interface (CLI) packages which Anon-Gateway depends on.

 Do not remove.

 Package: anon-gateway-packages-recommended
 Architecture: all
-Pre-Depends: anon-shared-packages-dependencies (= ${source:Version})
+Pre-Depends: whonix-legacy
-Depends: tor-geoipdb, tor-arm, obfsproxy, obfs4proxy, flashproxy-client, fteproxy, onion-grater, open-link-confirmation, onioncircuits, anon-connection-wizard, ${misc:Depends}
+Depends: tor-geoipdb, tor-arm, obfsproxy, obfs4proxy, flashproxy-client, fteproxy, onion-grater, ${misc:Depends}
-Conflicts: anon-workstation-packages-recommended
-Description: Recommended packages for Anon-Gateway
+Description: Recommended packages for Anon-Gateway CLI
-# Recommended packages for Anon-Gateway #
+# Recommended packages for Anon-Gateway CLI #

-A metapackage, which installs packages, which are recommended for a Tor Gateway.
+A metapackage, which installs packages, which are recommended for a command line interface (CLI) based Tor-Gateway.

 Safe to remove, if you know what you are doing.

+Package: anon-gateway-default-applications
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: onioncircuits, anon-connection-wizard, tor-control-panel,
+${misc:Depends}
+Description: Recommended desktop packages for Anon-Gateway GUI
+# Recommended desktop packages for Anon-Gateway GUI #

+A metapackage, which installs graphical user interface (GUI) packages, which are recommended for a graphical Tor-Gateway.

+Safe to remove, if you know what you are doing.

 Package: anon-workstation-packages-dependencies
 Architecture: all
-Pre-Depends: anon-shared-packages-dependencies (= ${source:Version})
+Pre-Depends: whonix-legacy
 Depends: anon-ws-base-files, ${misc:Depends}
-Recommends: anon-workstation-packages-recommended (= ${source:Version})
+Recommends: anon-workstation-packages-recommended
-Suggests: anon-shared-desktop (= ${source:Version}),
-anon-workstation-default-applications (= ${source:Version}),
-anon-workstation-extra-applications (= ${source:Version})
-Conflicts: anon-gateway-packages-dependencies
-Description: Dependencies for Anon-Workstation
+Description: Dependencies for Anon-Workstation CLI
-# Dependencies for Anon-Workstation #
+# Dependencies for Anon-Workstation CLI #

-A metapackage, which installs packages which Anon-Workstation depends on.
+A metapackage, which installs command line interface (CLI) packages which Anon-Workstation depends on.

 Do not remove.

 Package: anon-workstation-packages-recommended
 Architecture: all
-Pre-Depends: anon-shared-packages-dependencies (= ${source:Version})
+Pre-Depends: whonix-legacy
-Depends: xchat-improved-privacy, anon-mixmaster, anon-gpg-tweaks, anon-torchat, anon-ws-disable-stacked-tor, tb-default-browser, tb-starter, tb-updater, open-link-confirmation, youtube-dl, thunderbird, enigmail, xul-ext-torbirdy, pwgen, ricochet-im, python-msgpack, bindp, codecrypt, gnupg2, gnupg-agent, dirmngr,
+Depends: xchat-improved-privacy, anon-mixmaster, anon-gpg-tweaks, anon-torchat, anon-ws-disable-stacked-tor, youtube-dl, thunderbird, enigmail, xul-ext-torbirdy, pwgen, python-msgpack, bindp, codecrypt, gnupg2, gnupg-agent, dirmngr,
 ${misc:Depends}
-Suggests: anon-shared-desktop (= ${source:Version}),
-anon-workstation-default-applications (= ${source:Version}),
-anon-workstation-extra-applications (= ${source:Version})
-Conflicts: anon-gateway-packages-recommended
 Description: Recommended packages for Anon-Workstation
 # Recommended packages for Anon-Workstation #